Relative to any non-arithmetic set: Introduction

 \begin{theorem}[Greenberg, Montalb\'an, Slaman \cite{nonhyp}] There is a countable structure $\mc{M}$ such that for any set $X$, $X$ computes an isomorphic copy of $\mc{M}$ if and only if $X$ is not hyperarithmetic. \end{theorem}

 Thus the non-hyperarithmetic degrees form a degree spectrum.
 On the other hand, in \cite{GMS11} they show that this is not true for relative constructibility.

 Arithmetic reducibility lies between Turing (computable) reducibility and hyperarithmetic reducibility.
 A set $A$ is arithmetic in $B$ if there is a formula $\varphi$ in that language of arithmetic defining $A$ in $\mathbb{N}$ with parameter $B$, i.e., $A = \{ n : \mathbb{N} \models \varphi(n,B)\}$.
 Equivalently, $A$ is arithmetic in $B$ if $A$ is computable from some finite iterate $B^{(n)}$ of the Turing jump of $B$.
 Greenberg, Montalb\'an, and Slaman asked whether the Slaman-Wehner theorem holds for arithmetic reducibility: Are the non-arithmetic degrees a degree spectrum?
-For the past fifteen or so years, of all classes of Turing degrees the non-arithmetic degrees have been the most prominent class for which we have not been able to show that they either are or are not a degree spectrum.
+For the past fifteen or so years, the non-arithmetic degrees have been the most prominent class of degrees for which for which we have not been able to answer this question.
 The main result of this paper is a resolution of this question.

 \begin{restatable}{theorem}{nonarithmetic} There is countable structure $\mc{M}$ such that for any set $X$, $X$ computes an isomorphic copy of $\mc{M}$ if and only if $X$ is not arithmetic. \end{restatable}